CameronTrumpy/TFODVanilla/NotebookGuide.md

 If you get the message, no module named 'object_detection', you may need to restart your kernel. you'll have to rerun the path setup cells, and your wget import.
 Then return to the import object_detection cell, and rerun.

 **Step 2.**

+This step creates your label map for your model.
+The labels should exactly match the labels that you previously assigned to your images in the first notebook, otherwise they will not work.
+Add as many labels as you need.

 **Step 3.**

+Create your TF records.
+These will be used later in the project for training your model.

 **Step 4.**

+This step copies the model into your training directory.

 **Step 5.**

+This updates your config files based on what you had updated earlier.

 **Step 6.**

+TRAIN YOUR MODEL!!

 **Step 7.**

+Evaluate your model.
+It should at the end return results on your test data if correct.

 **Step 8.**
 **Step 9.**
 **Step 10.**